alkrauskopf/learn_command_line_exercise/Chapter 10/Readme.md

    It is supposed to be more reliable than the standard 'cp' command.
 How so?
 I have no idea.

-   I finally understand the purpose of the (sometimes) slash at the end of command line commands.
+   I now understand the purpose of the (sometimes) slash at the end of command line commands.
 It explicitely identifies the preceding argument as a directory.